riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 * [“Timeline of decision theory”](https://timelines.issarice.com/wiki/Timeline_of_decision_theory).
   This is an incomplete timeline I’ve been working on sporadically.
-It gives a chronological ordering of some decision theories and decision problems with a focus on logical-counterfactual decision theories, but doesn't really compare them.
+It gives a chronological ordering of some decision theories and decision problems with a focus on logical-counterfactual decision theories, but doesn’t really compare them.